IN THIS ARTICLE

 - Rack Sleds

 IMPORTANT!
 Rack sleds range in length between 28.5 to 36 inches.
-Servers will require 37.5 inches from the front vertical rail to the back of the node with full cable clearance.
+Qumulo C-Series 1U servers will require 37.38 inches (949.33mm) from the front vertical rail to the back of the node with full cable clearance.
+See the table below for additional measurement details:

 INSTALL THE SLEDS